 With the full support of and in collaboration with the University of the Witwatersrand and the University of Stellenbosch, we propose the establishment of EEL, the Emerging Earth Laboratory, tasked with unearthing and developing practical, politically deliverable and sustainable solutions to this intensifying crisis in Africa.

-EEL recognises that complex problems remain unsolved partly because of institutional devotion to compartmentalised disciplines and partly because of a distinction between academic though and real-world action.
+EEL recognises that complex problems remain unsolved partly because of institutional devotion to compartmentalised disciplines and partly because of a distinction between academic thought and real-world action.
 Consequently, the lab's core principle is that a synthesis of disciplines and perspectives are necessary to find solutions – a interdisciplinary nucleus of renowned African and international experts and an open door to the business and political leaders of the present and the future.
 EEL will have no departments.
 Instead, an advisory board will identify and co-ordinate the priority areas for research and choose those best qualified to do this work.
 EEL will function not only as a seedbed for future strategies but will also facilitate the flow of ideas through to real world implementation.
 Results analysis will ensure that positive action will be pursued and implemented.
 It will be outward looking as it provides an African perspective to the global discourse on issues like climate change, population growth, food security,emerging diseases and the accelerating extinction of species.

 Crucially, EEL's outreach from the very beginning will be both onsite and online.
 It can profile its programmes very effectively this way and draw a wide global audience from the start.

 The intention, fleshed out in the attachment to this proposal, is to draw people from across the African continent and the world together, either as Fellows in Residence or as visitors and participants online, to undertake cutting edge thought, conversation and - crucially - the core purpose of EEL: to turn that research into action.